-The sacrifices veterans have made for the country often follow them long after their service.
-Nearly half of those who served after the terror attacks of 9/11 say they had an emotionally traumatic or distressing experience while serving, and about one in four of all veterans say readjusting to civilian life was at least somewhat difficult, according to a Pew Research study.
+Veterans have made sacrifices for their country that often follow them long after their service.
+Close to half of those who served after the terror attacks of 9/11 say they had an emotionally traumatic or distressing experience while serving, and about one in four of all veterans say readjusting to civilian life was at least somewhat difficult, according to a Pew Research study.

 Still, the same study also found that over half of all veterans say their service provided them with useful skills and training for the civilian job market, and that veterans are less likely to live in poverty and more likely to have higher incomes than their nonveteran counterparts.

 Veterans of the armed service reside in communities across the country, but some parts of the country have a considerably higher concentration of military vets than others.
 Using data from the U.S. Census Bureau, 24/7 Wall St. identified the ZIP code in every state with the highest share of veterans.

 Among the places on this list, the share of the adult civilian population with a history of military service ranges from about 12% to over 50%, and in most cases exceeds the statewide share by at least 15 percentage points.
 For context, 7.1% of the total U.S. civilian adult population have served in the military.
 Here is a look at the U.S. presidents who have served in the military.